tethysplatform/tethys/docs/tethys_sdk/spatial_publishing.rst

   from tethys_dataset_services.engines import GeoServerSpatialDatasetEngine

-  spatial_dataset_engine = GeoServerSpatialDatasetEngine(endpoint='http://www.example.com/api/3/action', username='admin', password='geoserver')
+  spatial_dataset_engine = GeoServerSpatialDatasetEngine(endpoint='http://www.example.com/geoserver/rest', username='admin', password='geoserver')

 .. caution::

-  Take care not to store API keys, usernames, or passwords in the source files of your app--especially if the source is made public.
+  Take care not to store API keys, usernames, or passwords in the source files of your app--especially if the source code is made public.
 This could compromise the security of the spatial dataset service.

 2. Use the Spatial Dataset Engine
 ---------------------------------